paulocoutinhox/goci/README.md

 - Each job execution has progress, html ouput compatible with bootstrap, status, etc
 - Everything work with API and you can consume using external tools
 - You can define task options to be selected in a modal dialog when you RUN (see the screenshot or sample JS task to see it in action)
+- Native integrations to be called from your JS task file (SendGrid, Slack, PushBullet and more), check sample task file "task-integration-test.js"
 - It is open-source - you can collaborate
 - You can DONATE!